 Where is it playing?

-It’s playing at the Duchess Theatre on Covent Garden’s Catherine Street.
+The show will play at the Duchess Theatre on Covent Garden’s Catherine Street.
 The nearest stations are Covent Garden (500m) and Temple (600m).
 You can also get to the Duchess Theatre via overground train to London Charing Cross (650m).

 Who is in The Play That Goes Wrong cast?